yuanyuanduan/MVZKP-Implementation/README.md

 The sample command in `script/batchrun.sh` may not match the current default `nP` or script choice; align `run_3` / `run_4` and output paths with your `nP` before use.

 ## Acknowledgments
-This project is built upon the initial framework work by **Zhelelei Zhou**.
+This project is built upon the initial framework work by **ZheleiZhou**.

 We have significantly extended and optimized the codebase to support our new **1-round MVZK protocol**.
 Key contributions of this version include:
 * **Protocol Logic:** Complete redesign of the verification phase to achieve 1-round complexity.